 There are too many times when pork chops simply don't get the praise they deserve.
-When cooked right, this lean cut carries its weight (and then some) as a tender, flavorful main course.
+When cooked right, this lean cut becomes a tender, flavorful main course.
 It can serve as a simple supper yet also has a place on the table at a nice holiday dinner.

 Whether you cook them on the stovetop, bake them in the oven, or grill them, be sure you're not making one of these common mistakes the next time pork chops are on the menu.